cloud8421/science-explorer/README.md

 Small webapp to browse the London Science Museum items collection.

-Data is available at: <http://api.sciencemuseum.org.uk/documentation/collections/>.
+Data is available at: <http://api.sciencemuseum.org.uk/documentation/collections/> in csv format.

 Being built with Elixir, Dynamo and Postgresql.